PlaidCloud/website/content/en/docs/concepts/containers/container-lifecycle-hooks.md

 ### Hook handler execution

-When a Container lifecycle management hook is called, the Kubernetes management system executes the handler according to the hook action, `httpGet` and `tcpSocket` are executed by the kubelet process, and `exec` is executed in the container.
+When a Container lifecycle management hook is called, the PlaidCloud management system executes the handler according to the hook action, `httpGet` and `tcpSocket` are executed by the kubelet process, and `exec` is executed in the container.

 Hook handler calls are synchronous within the context of the Pod containing the Container.